top of page

 Kelly

 Following high school, Kelly was part of a sheltered workshop setting, but she is capable of so much more!
 Up until the opening of Maggie's & MORE, Kelly had been spending her days at home.
-At Maggie's & MORE, she handles all aspects of being a member of our Donut Team independently with just a few easy tweaks of the environment: a color coded cash register, and 3 steps to each task she performs.
+At Maggie's & M.O.R.E, she has developed a circle of friends and has made many connections to the community.
+She handles all aspects of being a member of our Donut Team independently with just a few easy tweaks of the environment: a color coded cash register, and 3 steps to each task she performs.

 Mitchell

 Mitchell came to Maggie's & MORE when his family moved into Hiram.
 Previously, Mitchell has been a participant at UDS and spends his days packaging items in boxes.
-Maggie's & MORE has offered a more meaningful oppotrunity for Mitchell where his true abilities are showcased.
+Maggie's & MORE has offered a more meaningful opportunity for Mitchell.
+He has charmed the community with his silly personality and his true abilities are able to be showcased.
 He brings an incredible memory for the tasks asked of him and an amazing skill at running our categorized cash register.

 bottom of page